dbforge/nUpdate/README.md

 ### Installation

-Download the whole solution and build it.
-If you are using .NET 4.0 you will have to install Microsoft.Bcl (Microsoft Async) in order to use the library as it implements async-await for the TAP.
-With .NET 4.5 you won't have to install anything.
-Make sure to start the Administration with admin privileges the first time, so that the registry key for the extension can be created.
+There is currently no real installation, just download the whole solution and build it.
+Make sure to start the Administration with admin privileges the first time, so the registry key for the extension can be created.
 A documentation on how to use nUpdate's components and how to customize it will follow soon.

 ### Development